jawadprime/jawadprime/README.md

 I’m a Full-Stack Developer with **5+ years of experience**, primarily focused on **backend development** and building scalable cloud-based systems.

-- ☁️ Strong hands-on experience with **Azure services** (compute, storage, messaging, identity, monitoring)
 - 🧠 Experienced in **Clean Architecture, DDD, and Microservices**
+- 🖥️ Developed complex frontends using **Angular and Blazor WebAssembly**
+- 🗄️ Strong experience with relational databases, including PostgreSQL and SQL Server
 - ⚙️ Built **CI/CD pipelines and Infrastructure as Code (Bicep)** for multi-environment deployments
-- 🖥️ Developed complex frontends using **Angular and Blazor WebAssembly**
+- ☁️ Strong hands-on experience with **Azure services** (compute, storage, messaging, identity, monitoring)

 ### 🧩 Systems I've Built